intact-portal/intact-portal-documentation/documentation/user-guide/definitions-and-formats.md

 Use case: [ComplexViewer](https://github.com/MICommunity/ComplexViewer)

+## PSI-MI FEATURE TAB

+PSI-MI FeatureTab is a new common tab-delimited molecular interactions format.
+It takes inspiration from the existing PSI-MI XML and tab-delimited formats, which is actively supported by the MI worktrack.
+Documentation is available in the [HUPO-PSI GitHub repository](https://github.com/HUPO-PSI/miTab) and the [PSICQUIC GitHub repository](https://psicquic.github.io/PSIMITAB.html)

 ## XGMML

 The XGMML data interchange format is used for importing data from IntAct directly into network analysis software such as as [Cytoscape](https://cytoscape.org/).
 Documentation for the XGMML format is available in [Wikipedia](https://en.wikipedia.org/wiki/XGMML).
 IntAct has developed its own [Cytoscape App](https://apps.cytoscape.org/apps/intactapp) for querying IntAct data directly from Cytoscape.